Apr 22, 2018

 Re-Read Saturday News

 In week six of the re-read of L. David Marquet’s Turn the Ship Around! we tackle chapter 7, titled I Relieve You.
 I am breaking the two chapter pattern to layup so that we can have a clean start the second part of the book next week Chapter Seven completes Part One of the book.
 Part one serves tells the story of how Captain Marquet came to be in command of the USSN Santa Fe rather than the Olympia.
 Much of Marquet’s leadership model was emergent (like design in agile).
-Change may occur even without a shock like Marquet’s reassignment, but adding energy will hasten change.
+Change may occur even without a shock, such as Marquet’s reassignment, but adding energy will hasten change.
 In this case, the shock made the development of Marquet’s leadership model inevitable.

 Upcoming Webinars and